-Update case record with all activities
+Update the case record with all activities.

 Investigate

-The Investigation stage deals with the security incident in detail, ensuring all information is documented.
+The Investigation stage deals with the security incident in detail, ensuring that all information is documented.
 By the end of this stage you will have the full scope of the incident.

-This stage is handled by an incident response trained team with IR tools such as Sophos X intercept, Redline or any open source or commercial tools.
+This stage is handled by an incident response trained team, with IR tools such as Sophos X intercept, Redline, or other open source or commercial tools.

-Pay attention (review Malicious Malware Playbook - Identify stage) to any malware the attacker might have downloaded and installed on the remote controlled hosts, if such an activity is identified, operate the “malicious malware” playbook simultaneously.
+Pay attention (and review the Malicious Malware Playbook, particularly the Identify stage) to any malware the attacker might have downloaded and installed on the remotely controlled hosts.
+If such activities are identified, execute the “malicious malware” playbook simultaneously.

-Skipping the Investigate phase and going over into Remediate is highly discouraged because

-Discovery of the attacker’s point of entrance into the network is crucial to remove and block any future breach attempts.
+It is highly discouraged to skip the Investigate phase, and go directly to Remediate since discovery of the attacker’s point of entrance into the network is crucial to remove or block any future breach attempts.

-The only exception is when the effect of the breach on the shop floor is drastically disrupting production.
+The only exception to this is when the effect of the breach on the shop floor is drastically disrupting production.
 In this case Remediation is done as an emergency procedure (described in Remediation stage) and might require shutting down assets indiscriminately.